 Comparative Literature 186RR: Topics for the First Essay

-- Opera as historical drama: What does Mozart’s Le nozze di Figaro have to say about Enlightenment philosophy, the approaching French Revolution, or eighteenth-century notions of social order?
-How does Beethoven’s Fidelio comment on freedom, love, and early nineteenth-century European politics?
+1. Opera as historical drama: What does Mozart and da Ponte’s Don Giovanni have to say about Enlightenment philosophy, libertinism, the approaching French Revolution, or eighteenth-century notions of social order?

-- Music as character: What do the overt references to music in Figaro mean?
+2. Music as character: What do the overt references to music in Don Giovanni mean?
 How does music enable one character or another to take control of the situation?
-How does music participate in the action or thematic content of Beethoven’s Fidelio?

-- Words and music: How do the musical structures of Figaro or Fidelio—overture, arias, duets, trios, chorus, dances, etc.—enhance the significance of the words, and vice versa?
+3. Words and music: How do the musical structures of Don Giovanni —overture, arias, duets, trios, chorus, dances, etc.—enhance the significance of the words, and vice versa?

 Suggested Topics on David or Goya: